apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prenatal Cannabis Use Linked to Child Aggression and Cognitive Deficits**
+**No new limits on Ukraine's use of US arms if North Korea joins fight, Pentagon says**

-You can read more about it [here](https://neurosciencenews.com/cud-pregnancy-aggression-neurodevelopment-27950/).
+You can read more about it [here](https://www.reuters.com/world/europe/nato-chief-says-he-can-confirm-north-korean-troops-are-russias-kursk-2024-10-28/).

 ## Requirements
 - Python 3.8